attackgoat/screen-13/README.md

 _NOTE_: The deferred and forward renderers have separate code paths and you can choose either on a render-by-render basis.

-- **`debug-names`** — Name parameter added to most graphics calls, integrates with your preferred graphics debugger.
+- **`debug-names`** — Name parameter added to most graphics calls, integrates with your graphics debugger.
 - **`deferred-renderer`** *(enabled by default)* — Ability to draw models and lights using a deferred technique.
 - **`forward-renderer`** *(enabled by default)* — Same as the deferred renderer, but using a forward technique.